nasa/mmt/README.md

 ### Styling

-CSS should follow the following guidelines:
+CSS should follow these guidelines:

 - Prefer [Bootstrap](https://getbootstrap.com/docs/5.0/) styles when writing custom components
 - If the desired look can not be achieved with Bootstrap, additional styling should be accomplished by: